What is it?

 https://www.cicta.org/acerca-de/ -

-https://pantube.tv/infusion-ideologica/ -
+https://regist.ro -

 LISTENING TO THE EARTH.
-An Aesthetic, Ethical and Political Practice
+An aesthetic, ethical and political practice

-www.inquieta.cat -
+http://inquieta.cat -

 Nihilism Today